U.S. manufacturing surges, Chinese recovery more modest

-NEW YORK/LONDON U.S. manufacturing growth quickened in January and hiring across the economy increased in late 2012, while Chinese factories extended a modest rebound, suggesting a global economic recovery remains on track.
+NEW YORK/LONDON U.S. manufacturing growth quickened in January and hiring across the economy increased in late 2012, but Chinese factories only managed a slight rebound as the new year began, suggesting that world economic growth remains sluggish.

-The euro zone economy, meanwhile, likely contracted again at the end of last year, though data on Friday suggested the worst of the region's downturn may be over.
+The euro zone economy, meanwhile, likely contracted again at the end of last year, though surveys on Friday suggested the worst of the region's downturn may be over.

 On Thursday the U.S. government reported the economy contracted in the fourth quarter for the first time since the recession ended three years ago, although analysts said there was no reason for panic because consumer spending and business investment picked up.